OCA/hr/hr_employee_partner_external/README.rst

 This Employee can be a real person or a "virtual" one: on second case is the Partner that defines the "real" person who works when requested.

+On Employees select an Employee and check option that he is an external, then associate the Partner.

 Changelog
 =========